Home | Contact | Index

 1-July-09: Inspired by the EPAC2008 contribution of Ivan V. Bazarov and Tsukasa Miyajima titled “Calculation of coherent synchrotron radiation in General Particle Tracer” we present a version of the spacecharge3Dmesh element that solves Poissons’ equation in a frame that is aligned with the particle bunch.
 This additional rotation significantly speeds up convergence in cases where the primary axes of the bunch, as measured in the co-moving frame, are not aligned with the Cartesian axes used in the tracking.
 The main use of this new element is spacecharge calculations inside bend magnets.
 To obtain this new spacecharge3Dmesh, please contact us by email at 'info at pulsar dot nl'.

 07-Nov-08: A new GDFsolve option has been implemented that can be used for 'matching with space-charge', 'global autophasing' and other non-linear optimization problems.
-Documentation and an MS-Windows executable can be downloaded here.
-Please contact us for Linux versions.
+Documentation (and an MS-Windows executable) can be downloaded here.
+The new GDFsolve is included in all GPT versions starting from 2.83 and 3.03.

 03-Oct-08: A new element has been developed that models the fields of an idealized cylindrically symmetric cavity in TM110 mode.
 The new TM110cylcavity element can be downloaded here.